RagtagOpen/cta-aggregator/README.md

 ### Examples

 #### Events
+These are the attributes on the events model:

+Interested in the events endpoint?
+Here's how to interact with  it.

+* GET request to `/events: list of all events
+* GET request to`/event/<UUID>`: show one event
+* POST request to `/events`: create an event
+* GET request to `/events/<UUID>/relationship/contact`: show contact
+* GET request to `/events/<UUID>/relationship/location`: view location (if event is `onsite`)
+* PUT request to `/events/<UUID>/relationship/contact` : link an existing contact to an event
+* PUT request to `/events/<UUID>/relationship/location`: link an existing location to an event

+And here are some examples.

 Get a list of Events.
 This will return a paginated list of events.
 ```

 ```

+Filtering: you can filter by the following attributes:
+* event_type: set filter to either `onsite` or `phone`
+* upcoming: view only upcoming events

 View only onsite events
 ```